IanBellomy/Pair/readme.md

 setDistance(value)
 \`\`\`\`

-Sets the distance between the two midpoints of `anchorLayer` and `floatLayer` by moving `floatLayer`.
+Sets the distance between the two midpoints of `dragLayer` and `targetLayer` by moving `targetLayer`.
 Maintains the angle between the two layers.

 ---
 \`\`\`\`coffeescript
 midPoint()  : returns [x,y]
 \`\`\`\`
-Returns the midpoint between the mindpoints of the `anchorLayer` and `floatLayer`.
+Returns the midpoint between the mindpoints of the `dragLayer` and `targetLayer`.

 ---